yasminnouh/ColumbiaWebPage/README.md

-This repository contains my Columbia Web Page, which will look much nicer and stylized next week.
+This repository contains my Columbia Web Page, which will look much nicer and more stylized next week.